At home blood testing Vs in clinic

 -

-Any abnormal or concerning results should be reviewed by a qualified clinician.
+Any abnormal or concerning results should be reviewed by a qualified clinician and will be at GAPGP before being sent to you.

 Clinic blood tests provide professional oversight, broader test options, and faster access for complex investigations.